-It's usually accompanied by some kind of description:
+It’s usually accompanied by some kind of description such as:

-If it isn't specified, you have to make your best guess as a cook based on the quantity of other ingredients also going into the recipe.
+If the size of spoonful isn’t specified, you have to make your best guess as a cook based on the quantity of other ingredients also going into the recipe.

 But it won’t mean a larger spoon such as a serving spoon or mixing spoon; it will mean some kind of spoon that you would eat from out of the everyday cutlery drawer.